YOUR HOSTS AND THEIR JOURNEY TO OHAKUNE

 It turned out there was a great deal to talk about.
 Aside from similar tastes in music and many other things, Alan had also lived in Brighton for many years at the same time as Susie.
 It is a near certainly that they would have sat at adjacent tables in a number if cafes, pubs and restaurants, going right back to 1989.
 But they never knew it.
 In Wellington, though, romance blossomed.

 Alan had had his eye on Ohakune (as well as Susie) as a likely place to settle from early days in New-Zealand.
 Susie revealed she too had a soft spot for the place; her family used to come here for skiing holidays when she was young.
 On her return to New Zealand she had bought a section at the end of Manuka Street, with plans to build a B&B there in the future.
-And the seed of the dream was germinated.
+And the seed of the dream of an Accommodation business in Ohakune was germinated.